Elizabeth Howard, Duchess of Norfolk: Final years

 The Duchess's entreaties to Cromwell ceased with his fall from power in 1540.
 She and her brother were eventually reconciled, and at some time before 1547 he sent one of his daughters to live with her, whom the Duchess treated very generously.

 During Henry VIII's last years Edward Seymour, 1st Earl of Hertford, and Henry's last wife, Catherine Parr, both of whom favoured the reformed faith, gained influence with the King while the conservative Duke of Norfolk became isolated politically.
 The Duke attempted to form an alliance with the Seymours through a marriage between his widowed daughter, Mary Howard, and Hertford's brother, Thomas Seymour, but the effort was forestalled by the provocative conduct of the Duke's eldest son and heir, Henry Howard, Earl of Surrey, who had displayed in his own heraldry the royal arms and insignia.
 On 12 December 1546 both Norfolk and Surrey were arrested and sent to the Tower.
 On 12 January 1547 Norfolk acknowledged that he had 'concealed high treason, in keeping secret the false acts of my son, Henry Earl of Surrey, in using the arms of St. Edward the Confessor, which pertain only to kings', and offered his lands to the King.
 Norfolk's family, including the Duchess, his daughter Mary, and his mistress, Bess Holland, all gave evidence against him.
 Surrey was beheaded on 19 January 1547, and on 27 January 1547 Norfolk was attainted by statute without trial.
 The dying King gave his assent to Norfolk's death by royal commissioners, and it was rumoured that he would be executed on the following day.
 He was saved by the King's death on 28 January and the council's decision not to inaugurate the new reign with bloodshed.

 Norfolk remained in the Tower throughout the reign of King Edward VI.
 He was released and pardoned by Queen Mary I in 1553, and in Mary's first parliament (October–December 1553), his statutory attainder was declared void, thereby restoring him to the dukedom.
 He died at Kenninghall on 25 August 1554, and was buried at St. Michael's Church at Framlingham in Suffolk.
 The Duchess was not named in his will.

+In July 1557 she officiated as godmother at the baptism of her great-grandson, Philip Howard, holding the child over a gold baptismal font which was kept in the Treasury and normally used only for the baptism of royal children.

 Elizabeth Howard died 30 November 1558 at Lambeth, and was buried in the Howard chapel in the Church of St Mary-at-Lambeth.
 Her brother wrote a brief but apparently heartfelt epitaph: